Nissan Micra hatchback - MPG, running costs & CO2

 Those who want the 1.5-litre diesel will also have to turn to the second-hand market, as Nissan has confirmed that the Micra will only be available with petrol engines ‘for the foreseeable future.’
 The diesel engine returned 52.3mpg on models with stop-start technology - barely better than the petrol engines, which are much less expensive to buy and insure.

-Every Nissan Micra will cost £150 per year for road tax.
+Every Nissan Micra will cost the standard rate per year for road tax.

 One area in which Nissan does show a little complacency is its warranty.
 It’s a three-year/ 60,000-mile policy – fair enough, but beaten soundly by certain rivals.
 Hyundai and Kia offer five-year/unlimited-mileage and seven-year/100,000-mile policies respectively, and it’s not just the South Korean marques that are generous with their warranties.

-Toyota is just as Japanese as Nissan and it offers a five-year/100,000-mile warranty, so it’s a shame Nissan doesn’t follow that lead.
+Toyota is just as Japanese as Nissan and it offers a warranty spanning up to 10 years or 100,000 miles.
+Even Renault, Nissan’s group partner, offers a five-year period of cover.
 At least Nissan offers owners the opportunity to extend their warranty beyond its original end date at extra cost – although some claim exclusions can apply.

 The Nissan Micra has always been the kind of car that becomes regarded as a household appliance.
 It just sits there quietly until called to perform and as such it needs to be cheap and convenient to maintain.
 That should be the case with the latest model, which needs just a service every year.
 For specific information on servicing costs, consult your Nissan dealer.